Contact

 Associate Dean for Equity, Diversity and Inclusion

-Edson Cabalfin, PhD, is an educator, architect, designer, researcher, and historian.
-He is the newly appointed Associate Dean for Equity, Diversity and Inclusion at the Tulane School of Architecture.
-In 2017-2018, he was the Curator of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018.
+Edson G. Cabalfin, Ph.D., is an educator, architect, designer, curator, and historian.
+He is the inaugural Associate Dean for Equity, Diversity, and Inclusion in the School of Architecture at Tulane University while concurrently serving as Director of the Social Innovation and Social Entrepreneurship Program and Associate Professor.
+He was the Curator of the Philippine Pavilion at the 16th Venice Architecture Biennale in 2018.

 He received his Ph.D. in History of Architecture and Urban Development from Cornell University in 2012.
 Under a Fulbright Fellowship, he obtained his Master of Science in Architecture degree from the University of Cincinnati in 2003.
 Prior to coming to the U.S., he received his professional Bachelor of Science in Architecture and Master of Architecture degrees from the University of the Philippines in 1996 and 2001, respectively.

-Edson’s research in the last two decades have focused on the interdisciplinary and transnational intersections of architecture history and theory, cultural studies, gender and sexuality studies, postcolonial theory, Southeast Asian studies, spatial justice, public interest design, and heritage conservation.
-He wrote the book “What Kids Should Know About Filipino Architecture” (Adarna Books, 2015) and edited “The City Who Had Two Navels: Catalogue of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018” (National Commission for Culture and the Arts, 2018).
+Edson’s research in the last two decades lies at the interdisciplinary intersections of architecture history and theory, cultural studies, gender and sexuality studies, postcolonial theory, Southeast Asian studies, spatial justice, public interest design, and heritage conservation.
+His research broadly investigates how architecture and the built environment operate as a socio-cultural artifact and phenomenon.
+He is interested in uncovering the politics of architecture and design especially as it shapes national, regional, and local identities.
+He has also focused his research and publications particularly on marginalized populations who are often ignored in scholarship such as informal settlers in the city, victims of natural disasters, queer communities, and post-colonial societies.
+He wrote the book “What Kids Should Know About Filipino Architecture” (Adarna House, 2015/2022) and edited “The City Who Had Two Navels: Catalogue of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018” (National Commission for Culture and the Arts, 2018).

-A licensed and registered architect in the Philippines, Edson also runs his design consultancy Talyer Kayumanggi/Brown Workshop, based in Cincinnati and Manila, with projects in architecture, interior design, set design, costume design, fashion design, exhibition design, graphic design, and design strategy in North America, Southeast Asia, Europe, and the Middle East in the last 25 years.
+A licensed and registered architect in the Philippines, Edson also runs his multi-disciplinary empathy-centered design consultancy Talyer Kayumanggi/Brown Workshop, based in New Orleans and Manila, with projects in architecture, interior design, set design, costume design, fashion design, exhibition design, graphic design, and design strategy in North America, Southeast Asia, Europe, and the Middle East in the last 30 years.